Borrill-Lab/Wheat_MET1/README.md

 # Wheat_MET1

 ## Data
-Raw read files for RNA-seq and Whole Genome Bisulfite Sequencing (WGBS) data can be found here.
+Raw read files for RNA-seq and Whole Genome Bisulfite Sequencing (WGBS) data can be found in the ENA with accession numbers PRJEB77425 and PRJEB77426 respectively.

 ## Analysis of RNA-seq Data